Key diplomat changes testimony and admits quid pro quo with Ukraine

 "They are all corrupt, they are all terrible people," Volker recalled Trump saying.
 "I don't want to spend any time with that."

-Volker said he became aware of the hold on aid on July 18 -- before the Trump-Zelensky call -- but he did not find out the reason for the hold.
+Still, Volker testified that he never felt like Giuliani did anything against US interests, breaking with other witnesses like Hill.
+In fact, Volker believed Giuliani was helping to advance US interests, and that's why he put the Ukrainians in touch.

+Volker said he thought it was "probably very helpful" that he had mentioned this to Zelensky prior to his call with Trump on July 25.

-Volker explained that he advised the Ukrainians to drop a public announcement of an investigations into the 2016 election and Burisma after learning that the Justice Department had not requested them, despite what Giuliani was promoting.
+After Volker and Sondland proposed that Zelensky announce an investigation that mentioned Burisma and the 2016 election, Volker said, he advised the Ukrainians to drop a public announcement after learning that the Justice Department had not requested probes into the 2016 election and Burisma, despite what Giuliani was promoting.

-Volker testified that he personally told Giuliani that the source of many of those theories was "not credible."
-Giuliani has spent much of this year spreading theories about former Vice President Biden and the Democrats peddled by former Ukrainian Prosecutor General Yuriy Lutsnko.
+Volker testified that he had personally told Giuliani that the source of many of those theories was "not credible."
+Giuliani has spent much of this year spreading theories about former Biden and the Democrats peddled by former Ukrainian Prosecutor General Yuriy Lutsenko.

 This story has been updated with additional developments Tuesday.